Rosedown State Historic Site

 Rosedown State Historic Site in St. Francisville.

-Visit this large Victorian era plantation home and gardens, originally built by the Turnbull family, and discover how the social elite of the mid-19th century lived.
-Tour an impressive 28 acres of preserved formal gardens.
-And take part in African American influenced cooking demonstrations in the historic kitchen.
+Visit this large Victorian-era plantation home and gardens, originally built by the Turnbull family, and discover how the social elite of the mid-19th century lived.
+Tour an impressive 28 acres of preserved formal gardens, and take part in African American-influenced cooking demonstrations in the historic kitchen.

 Address